h0ngcha0/liuhongchao.github.io/_posts/2022-01-22-eth-event-logs.md

 [log](https://github.com/ethereum/go-ethereum/blob/master/core/types/log.go#L31)
-object and then adds it to [StateDB](https://github.com/ethereum/go-ethereum/blob/master/core/state/statedb.go#L64). **StateDB** is the data structure that stores anything within the merkle trie, and is the general query interface to retrieve contracts and accounts.
+object and then adds it to [StateDB](https://github.com/ethereum/go-ethereum/blob/master/core/state/statedb.go#L64). **StateDB** is an EVM data structure that stores anything within the merkle trie, and is the general query interface to retrieve contracts and accounts.
 It's used to store data during transaction execution, including logs.